Earnings Per Share (EPS): Definition

 - Preferred dividends = $62,500

 In this case, net income available to common shareholders is $1,500,000, or $1,562,500 – $62,500.

 The common dividends declared are ignored because all the earnings after preferred dividends are theoretically available to common shareholders whether or not they are returned in the form of dividends.

 Weighted Average Number of Common Shares Outstanding

-To demonstrate, assume that the Mori Corporation has 1 million shares of common stock outstanding on January 1, 2019.
+To demonstrate, assume that Mori Corporation has 1 million shares of common stock outstanding on 1 January 2019.
 During the year, the firm issued the following additional common stock:

 The weighted average number of common shares outstanding is 1,225,000, calculated as follows: